berry-cs/big-data-cse/README.md

 - Cache settings, inside a `<cache>` element (`timeout` and `directory`)
 - A specification of the data set structure, inside `<dataspec>`

 Of the above elements, `path`, `name`, and `format` should be provided, if nothing else.
-Examples of data source specifications may be found in https://github.com/berry-cs/big-data-cse/tree/master/big-data-java/src/big/data/tests and https://github.com/berry-cs/big-data-cse/tree/master/big-data-java/src/big/data/specs .
+Examples of data source specifications may be found at https://github.com/berry-cs/big-data-cse/tree/master/big-data-java/src/big/data/specs .

 ### Parameters